 - Anticipation Emails of such type are anticipated, which means they have a higher open rate.

-- Triggered by customers These emails are triggered by customers’ actions which means you can learn their behaviour and preferences.
+- Triggered by customers' actions These emails are triggered by customers’ actions which means you can learn their behavior and preferences.

 Types of confirmation emails